Oct 21st, 2020

 Creating new users is made simple by importing your users with the import users feature.
 But there are settings that cannot be applied during import.
 That is where User Table Actions take over.
 Let’s say you have just imported 10 new sales users to the system.
 The default Email Preferences will have set the “Send monthly inactive automations report email” attribute on each of the users.
 But that email is not useful to everyone.
 With User Table Actions you can remove that setting from the new users in 4 clicks.
 First, select the new users from the list with the checkboxes to the left of the users.
 Next, choose “Set a notification preference” from the User Table Action list.
 Then select “Send monthly inactive automations report email”.
 Finally, select “Turn off for selected users”.
 That process is much quicker than clicking into each User and editing the email preferences one by one!

-The three examples I've shared in this article should be a good start as you explore the power of Table Actions.
+The three examples I’ve shared in this article should be a good start as you explore the power of Table Actions.
 I encourage you to experiment and the next time you have a task to complete on a number of items in Pardot, see if Table Actions can help!
-Have you found interesting ways to boost your efficiency using Table Actions?
-Please share in the comments below!